MindfulSoftwareLLC/mindful_dart_analysis/CONTRIBUTING.md

-# Contributing to Very Good Analysis
+# Contributing to Mindful Analysis

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍